All Episodes

 I mean, if you look at what happened in the House floor last week with Pelosi and all the children, you'd have to say that if a feminist were being honest with herself, that was a setback.

-I mean, what Pelosi should have been doing, spanking a bunch of guys and telling them how it's going to be in there, rather than trying to present this image of mother, grandmother, aunt, stepmother, godmother, what have you, nanny.
+I mean, what Pelosi should have been doing, spanking a bunch of guys and telling them how it's going to be in there rather than trying to present this image of mother, grandmother, aunt, stepmother, godmother, what have you, nanny.

-But of course, we know why they did it.
+Of course, we know why they did it.

 They did it for the photo ops.

-But this Michelle Cottle bite.
+But this Michelle Cottle bite, Rush is being hit.

-You got the Gibbs.
+You got the Gibson.

 Okay, here.

-Let's get that out of the way.
+Here's the, let's get that out of the way.

 That's fast action.

-Way to go, cookie.
+Way to go, Cookie.

 Here is the Charlie Gibson bite from last week.

-Oh, we don't have it.
+We don't have it.

 I was told we had it, but we don't have it.

-I was told one second, one second.
+I was told one second.

 Should be ready.